D. J. Saikia

 Dhruba J. Saikia FNAsc is an Indian astrophysicist and radio astronomer, with a keen interest in education, especially higher education.
 He was a professor at the National Centre for Radio Astrophysics (NCRA), part of the Tata Institute of Fundamental Research (TIFR) where he worked for over 40 years and is now at the IUCAA where he heads the Teaching Learning Centre and the National Resource Centre, which constitute the Astronomy Centre for Educators (ACE).
 Besides TIFR and IUCAA, he has been engaged in research and/or teaching at the Jodrell Bank Observatory of the University of Manchester, National Radio Astronomy Observatory USA, Queen's University at Kingston, Canada, Australia Telescope National Facility, CSIRO Astronomy and Space Science division, Australia, the University of Western Australia, Savitribai Phule Pune University and Cotton University, India.

 Saikia's research interests are in the fields of extragalactic astronomy, radio astronomy, and education.
 Along with Vijay Kapahi, he contributed to the early development of the unification scheme for AGN, and has been invited to review areas where he has made significant contributions.
 These include reviews titled Polarization properties of extragalactic radio sources with C. J. Salter, Compact steep-spectrum and peaked-spectrum radio sources with Christopher P. O'Dea, Jets in radio galaxies and quasars: an observational perspective, and Decoding the giant extragalactic radio sources with Pratik Dabhade and Mousumi Mahato.
 He contributed a Chapter to the Indian Higher Education Report 2023 titled Institutional Research in Higher Education: Learning from an Experiment at Cotton University.

 Dhruba J. Saikia was the founding Vice-Chancellor of Cotton University in Guwahati when the historic Cotton College, founded in 1901, was converted to a university in 2012.
 He was the Dean of the National Centre for Radio Astrophysics Faculty from 2007–2009 and a member of the statutory bodies of a number of institutions.
 He was a member of the Senate of Indian Institute of Technology Guwahati, Academic Council of Tezpur University, Management Board for Centre of Plasma Physics - Institute for Plasma Research, Governing Board of Omeo Kumar Das Institute of Social Change and Development, Governing Board of IIIT Guwahati, Governing Board and Academic Council of Assam Don Bosco University and Academic Council, TIFR Deemed University.
-He was the Executive President of the Physics Academy of North East (PANE) from 2017 to 2019.
+He was the Executive President of the Physics Academy of North East (PANE) from 2017 to 2019 and is a founding Fellow of PANE (FPANE).

 Saikia is also a wildlife enthusiast, especially of birds, and contributes regularly to The Cornell Lab of Ornithology portal ebird.org.
 He was awarded the Adventurous eBirder of the Year in 2019 by Bird Count India.